varnenec/bg-syllabifier/README.md

 * check for clusters to break - if there's a match, break up the cluster as appropriate
 * check for clusters to keep - if there's a match, keep the cluster
 * check whether the cluster contains a consonant following a morphological prefix (precomputed at start).
 If so, it stats a new syllable.
+* otherwise, just use the sonority break determined in Step 2

 ## Feature Support
 We can currently handle the following types of input: